isuckatcs/advent-of-code/README.md

 # advent-of-code
-Advent of Code Solutions in C++, Rust, Kotlin, Swift and Mojo 🔥
+Advent of Code Solutions in C++, Rust, Java, Kotlin, Swift and Mojo 🔥